vadramson/DSA/AWS_Cheatsheet.md

 ## (Identity Access management) IAM Role

 IAM Role roles are used to Allows EC2 instances to call AWS services on your behalf.
+(This is a very secure way as the connection credentials are frequently regenerated)